Trump touts July 4 military ‘salute’; critics see politics

 “Most shameful of all is the fact that our military is being co-opted for a gratuitous display of strength by a commander in chief who relishes the attention of dictators and despots,” she said.

 The Pentagon said it had made no overall estimate of the cost of the military’s participation.
-The Air Force said it costs $122,311 an hour to fly the B-2 bomber, which is to make the trip from its home at Whiteman Air Force Base in Missouri and back.
-Officials said this will be considered a training event, the cost of which is already budgeted.
+The Air Force said it costs $122,311 an hour to fly the B-2 bomber, which is making the trip from its home at Whiteman Air Force Base in Missouri and back.
+Officials said this will be considered a training event, with the cost already budgeted.
 They said the per-hour flying cost of the F-22 fighter is $65,128.

+Associated Press writers Matthew Daly, Deb Riechmann and Ellen Knickmeyer contributed to this report.